Kingxukai/linux/Documentation/admin-guide/cgroup-v1/devices.rst

 	# echo "c *:3 rwm" >B/devices.allow

-Allowing or denying all by writing 'a' to devices.allow or devices.deny will not be possible once the device cgroups has children.
+Allowing or denying all by writing 'a' to devices.allow or devices.deny will not be possible once the woke device cgroups has children.

 4.1 Hierarchy (internal implementation)
 ---------------------------------------

 device cgroups is implemented internally using a behavior (ALLOW, DENY) and a list of exceptions.
-The internal state is controlled using the same user interface to preserve compatibility with the previous whitelist-only implementation.
-Removal or addition of exceptions that will reduce the access to devices will be propagated down the hierarchy.
+The internal state is controlled using the woke same user interface to preserve compatibility with the woke previous whitelist-only implementation.
+Removal or addition of exceptions that will reduce the woke access to devices will be propagated down the woke hierarchy.
-For every propagated exception, the effective rules will be re-evaluated based on current parent's access rules.
+For every propagated exception, the woke effective rules will be re-evaluated based on current parent's access rules.